 What’s your tanning process?
 Find me on Instagram at @ChristinaAllDay and let me know how your trip to the tanning salon went.
 Because my skin tone is very light, I went with a medium tone of body spray.

 What are the best results you’re finding for your fake tan?
 In your opinion, what’s the best option for sunless tanning?
-Let me know your tan tips for all your body parts that see fresh air year round.
+Tell me your tan tips for all your body parts that see fresh air year-round.